mfhaseeb/logistics-control-tower-dashboard/README.md

 **Which lanes and carriers are driving booking and delivery delays, and where in the shipment lifecycle are those delays happening?**

 Note: this repo contains a sanitized sample version.
-All figures, booking numbers, and client identifiers have been replaced with synthetic data — see logistics-control-tower.html for a static, dependency-free preview.
+All figures, booking numbers, and client identifiers have been replaced with synthetic data.

 ## What it does